ElyDoodson/AireLogicCLI/README.md

 ## Running CLI app + Tests
 In order to run the CLI app, you should only have to run main.py via python 3.
-I found that running it in bash doesn't update in real time so best results are in an IDE I think (I used VSCode) Only the extension "requests" is required to run the program.
+I found that running it in bash doesn't update in real time so best results are in an IDE I think (I used VSCode).

+Only the extension "requests" is required to run the program.
 Install using: